-An important distinction in market performance is the sale of new homes (which have never appeared on the deeds registry) and the resale of existing homes.
+An important distinction in market performance is the transacting of new homes (which have never appeared on the deeds registry) and the resale of existing homes.
 The chart shows new (green) and repeat sales (orange) by suburb.
-In most mining towns, new registrations are clustered in only a few suburbs.
-The few new sales in Ga-Segonyana appear to be very concentrated within the Kuruman area.
+As with several other mining towns, new registrations are clustered in only a few subplaces across the municipality.
+Mashishing, which has the highest number of both repeat and new sales, appears to be the most active subplace in the municipality.
+A key follow-up will be in determining what is constraining this growth.

-New sales can also show the recent registration of Government-sponsored housing investment.
+New sales often show the recent registration of Government-sponsored housing investment.
 An important point is to recognise the impact of newly registered Government investment in housing.
-Often these registrations may be perceived as a market distortion, but the deeds issued on Government-sponsored housing represent real assets which now can be traded and loaned against, and are key to moving up the housing ladder.
+Often these registrations may be perceived as being a market distortion but the deeds issued on Government-sponsored housing represent real assets which can now be traded and loaned against and are key to moving up the housing ladder.
 Thus, the housing market has in fact grown.